 Reading teacher certification is predominantly for those who are already teachers.
 This certification represents competency in the field of literacy, the ability to identify reading disabilities and the capability to develop programs that rectify the problem.
 To qualify for a teacher's certification, one must first earn a bachelor's degree in education.
 The master's and doctoral degree in reading instruction delve more into reading disabilities, assessment methods and instruction strategies but are not required for certification.
 If an individual plans on teaching at a public school, they must also obtain teaching certification.
 Reading certification requirements vary between states.
 Most schools require completion of a state approved reading instructor program, at least one year of teaching experience and the passage of a licensing exam.

 |Required Education||Certification is usually offered during a master's degree program|

 |Other Requirements||Passage of a state exam required for reading teacher certification|

-Source: *U.S. Bureau of Labor Statistics
+Source: *U.S. Bureau of Labor Statistics; **Payscale.com

 Reading Certification Requirements

 States govern the requirements for reading certification.
 A good starting point for certification as a reading instructor is the completion of a bachelor's degree program in education, which often includes a component that meets teacher certification requirements.
 Teachers who are already certified only need to pass a reading certification exam.

 A state master reading teacher certification is offered to candidates with a set number of years of experience as reading instructors.
 This certification is awarded after the completion of state-approved courses.
 Students who are interested in becoming reading specialists are encouraged to consult with their academic adviser on the certification requirements for reading instructors in the state in which they plan to teach.